sephiroth74/esp32-photo-frame/docs/weather.md

 # Weather Display Feature

-The ESP32 Photo Frame includes an optional weather display feature that shows comprehensive weather information in a dedicated overlay panel.
-The weather information is fetched from [Open-Meteo.com](https://open-meteo.com/) during existing WiFi sessions, ensuring minimal impact on battery life.
+The ESP32 Photo Frame includes a **runtime-configurable weather display feature** (v0.7.1) that shows comprehensive weather information in a dedicated overlay panel.
+Weather functionality is controlled entirely through the unified `/config.json` configuration file - no recompilation needed to enable or disable weather features.

 ## 🌤️ Features